Skip to main content

 Tried: Run javac VaultDoor8.java and then java VaultDoor8 with guessed passwords to brute-force the check.

-The class expects interactive input and the password space (printable ASCII to the required length) is too large to brute-force interactively.
-Static reversal of the scramble is orders of magnitude faster and does not require compiling or running the Java code at all.
+The class wants interactive input, and the password space at the required length is far too large to brute-force that way.
+Reversing the scramble statically is orders of magnitude faster and needs no compiling or running of the Java.

 Learn more